mateusrodrigues/gsoc18-progress/powershell/README.md

 PowerShell on *nix relies on a component called **libpsl-native** to provide functionality missing from .NET via system calls.

+The code for the native parts have been migrated to [PowerShell/PowerShell-Native](https://github.com/PowerShell/PowerShell-Native).
+Fixes for FreeBSD-specific issues have been made through PR [#2](https://github.com/PowerShell/PowerShell-Native/pull/2).

 1. Build libpsl-native

 ```